 2.)
 Length Treasure Hunt: Have your mom cut 10 different lengths of string or yarn.
 (2″-20″) Look around your house and find items that are of the length of each string.
 Draw a picture of each item in order of smallest to longest.

 3.)
-Draw Straws: Cut STRAWS, or sticks into different lengths.
+Draw Straws: Cut STRAWS or sticks into different lengths.
 Put them into a paper bag.
-Have some cards that say shortest , longest.
-Put them in the bag, too.
-Your mom draws a straw, you draw a straw…then draw a card.
-The one with the shortest or longest wins according to what the cards says.
-Winner gets a point and puts straw and card back.
-Do it several times and child compares straws each time.
+Have some cards that say shortest, longest.
+Please put them in the bag, too.
+Your mom draws a straw, and you draw a straw…then draw a card—the one with the shortest or longest wins according to what the cards say.
+The winner gets the point and puts the straw and card back.
+Do it several times, and the child compares straws each time.

 4.)
 Using five paper clips hooked together, go around your house and record items that are five paper clips long.